github-education-resources/teachers_pet/README.md

 teachers_pet help COMMAND
 ```

-### Giving co-teachers access
+### Giving others access

-To give co-teachers/TAs access to all of the private repositories, add them to the Owners team using `add_to_owners_team`.
+You may need to give other people access to various repositories using teams – the `add_to_team` command can help do this in bulk.

 ### Creating assignments